 How to attend public bid openings:

 - Watch the webinar live at Public Bid Openings.
 You will see the staff members and other participants who are attending remotely.
-Once the Purchasing Manager joins the webinar, the bid openings will begin.
+Once the City Official joins the webinar, the bid openings will begin.
 If you access the video webinar on a smart phone, you will be prompted to download the Zoom app.

 As a municipality in the state of Illinois, the United City of Yorkville is subject to the Prevailing Wage Act.
 A contractor or subcontractor doing work for the City is required to pay not less than the prevailing wage to all laborers, works, and mechanics engaged in the construction or demolition of public works.
 Construction means all work performed on public works by laborers, workers or mechanics and includes maintenance work.